betterscientificsoftware/bssw.io/Articles/Blog/2026-03-modern-memory-safe-cpp.md

 ## How this compares with Rust

-Discussions about C++ memory safety do not exist in a vacuum and almost always involves arguments for and against migrating C++ software to *The Rust Programming Language*.<sup>[18]</sup>
+Discussions about C++ memory safety do not exist in a vacuum and almost always involve arguments for and against migrating C++ software to *The Rust Programming Language*.<sup>[18]</sup>
-In Rust, ownership, borrowing, and slices are presented as core language mechanisms that enforce memory safety at compile time without need for runtime garbage collection.
+In Rust, ownership, borrowing, and slices are presented as core language mechanisms that enforce memory safety at compile time without the need for runtime garbage collection to clean up.
 Unsafe operations are still possible, but they are pushed into explicitly marked `unsafe` regions.
-Rust software is memory safe by construction if it compiles, but still requires runtime checks for certain operations like array bounds indexing (where the values of the indexes can't be proven to be in bounds at compile-time).
+Rust software is largely memory safe by construction if it compiles, but it still requires runtime checks for certain operations like array-bounds indexing, where the values of the indices cannot be proven to be in bounds at compile time.

 C++, by contrast, is assembling a layered system of safer library types, compiler diagnostics, runtime hardening, static analysis, and opt-in profiles.
 Those layers are useful, but they do not make the language uniformly memory-safe, and they are easier to bypass accidentally or intentionally.

-However, C++ has an advantage Rust does not in that it can be improved in place inside enormous deployed systems while preserving existing ABIs, interoperability, and performance envelopes.
+However, C++ has one advantage that rewriting code to Rust does not: it can be improved in place inside enormous deployed systems while preserving existing ABIs, interoperability, and performance envelopes.
 That is why the LLVM work matters so much.
 It offers a realistic migration path for codebases that will still be largely C++ for years.